natrask/ENM1050/README.md

     Option 2: Fri 11-1
 - *Reminder:* All correspondence should be through the ed forum.
 Emails are provided here for special circumstances (e.g. you can't access the OH building) and will otherwise be ignored.

-# Office Hours
-The professor and TAs will hold office hours every week.
-We will announce these hours during the first week of class and also post them on our Google calendar and Ed Discussion.
-Please check the calendar for any updates throughout the semester.

 # Course Website
 We will use Canvas (http://canvas.upenn.edu) for assignments and posting any additional resources for the class.
 We will use Ed Discussion for questions and announcements about the course.
 Ed is accessible through a link on the left panel of our Canvas page.
 If you have any questions about the class, please create a post!
 Use email only for sensitive topics.
 We will do our best to respond to your questions in a timely manner.
 If you see others’ questions that you can answer or answers that you can improve, do it!
 Students who have contributed thoughtful comments, questions, and answers throughout the semester will earn extra credit in the class.
 That said, while hints and suggestions are great contributions, Ed Discussion should not be used for sharing or distributing solutions to any assignments in the class.
 Our goal is for everyone to understand the material.